hieunba/chef-netbeans/README.md

 # netbeans

-TODO: Enter the cookbook description here.
+This cookbook installs and configure NetBeans.